IT & Computing

 - Commerce: ecommerce, ATMs, credit cards, debit cards

-The Cardinal Vaughan Memorial School is pleased to offer Computer Science as a brand new A-Level course beginning September 2016.
+The Cardinal Vaughan Memorial School is pleased to offer Computer Science at A-Level.
 The course will follow the AQA specification, which is a new and up-to-date syllabus that focuses on the skills students need to progress to higher education or thrive in the workplace.

 A-Level specification at a glance: